i3visio/target-blank-alert/README.md

     |_|____/ \_/ |_|___/_|\___/  (_)  \___\___/|_| |_| |_|

     ========================================================================
-    Kamify                Copyright (C) 2016  F. Brezo and Y. Rubio, i3visio
+    Target Blank Alert    Copyright (C) 2016  F. Brezo and Y. Rubio, i3visio
     ========================================================================

 [![License](https://img.shields.io/badge/license-GNU%20General%20Public%20License%20Version%203%20or%20Later-blue.svg)]()

 Description:
 ============
-Kamify is a Google Chrome, Chromium or Opera extension that can be used to perform queries towards an OpenKM server.
+Target Blank Alert is a Google Chrome, Chromium or Opera extension that helps the user to detect websites that are vulnerable to Target Blank Vulnerabilities.
+You can check a practical example on: https://dev.to/ben/the-targetblank-vulnerability-by-example.
-The extension can be configured using any of these browsers.

 License: GPLv3+
 ===============